ollprogram/TwitchDiscordBridge/README.md

 ### All commands in the console

 - `help` see all commands
-- `shutdown` shutdowns the app without exceptions (wait all tasks end).
+- `shutdown` shutdown the app without exceptions (wait all tasks end).
-- `shutdown now` shutdowns the app with exceptions.
+- `shutdown now` shutdown the app with exceptions.
 - `say your message` send a message on both platforms.
 - `/code` to get source code information.
 - `/bridge discord_target <channel_id>` change the discord channel target